bruflor/brainshelf/docs/intro.md

 - The system shall generate readings statics (books/year, books/author gender)

 - The system shall be organized by shelves
+- The system shall allow user to create custom shelves
+- The system shall have three default shelves the status (reading, want to read, finished)
 - The system shall allow filters in each shelve

 ### Non-functional